cheny124800/MuTri/README.md

 ## Usage
 ### Data preparation
-We use OCTA-3M and OCTA-6M datasets in our paper.
+We use OCTA-3M, OCTA-6M, and OCTA2024 datasets in our paper.

-These two datasets are from [OCTA-500](https://ieee-dataport.org/open-access/octa-500)
+The OCTA-3M amd OCTA-6M datasets are from [OCTA-500](https://ieee-dataport.org/open-access/octa-500)

+Please contact us for the access of OCTA2024 datasets with research purpose only

 ### Train
 - To view training results and loss plots, please run: